netsec-ethz/scion-tutorials/content/config/check.md

     control_beaconing_received_beacons_total{ingress_interface="41",neighbor_isd_as="1-ff00:0:110",result="ok_updated"} 38
     ```

-    Note: this returns an empty result if no beacons have been recieved.
+    Note: this returns an empty result if no beacons have been received.

 ### Ping